yanel/go-rtaudio/README.md

 # go-rtaudio
-RTAudio bindings for go - with asio suppoert on Windows
+RTAudio bindings for go - with asio support on Windows

 Original bindings come from the rtaudio source